solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 #### Instructor Bio

 Welcome to Python Programming 101!
 Here's a bit about me:
-> Provide your name and brief bio. your background in python programming, any experience you've had with GA, and one "fun fact" about yourself.
+> Provide your name and brief bio, including: your background in python programming, any experience you've had with GA, and one "fun fact" about yourself.

 #### Introduce Yourselves